harshitpaunikar1/engagement-triggered-followup-automation/.github/project-buildup-history.md

 - Task summary: Noticed something off from this morning — fixed the README section that was missing the setup step — embarrassing oversight.
 - Deliverable: Should've caught it earlier but better now than later.
+## 2023-08-07 - Day 6: Architecture

+- Task summary: One more pass: pushed a tiny fix after a teammate's comment — nothing major, just a wording issue in the output.
+- Deliverable: Solid now, moving on.